Ottawa, January 25, 2021

 Availability for Inspection and Delivery

-11. The records referred to in sections 2 and 3 of the Imported Goods Records Regulations (the Regulations) shall be kept in such a manner as to enable a CBSA officer to perform detailed audits and verifications to obtain, or verify the information upon which a determination of the amount of the duties paid or payable was made.
+11. The records referred to in sections 2 and 3 of the the Regulations shall be kept in such a manner as to enable a CBSA officer to perform detailed audits and verifications to obtain, or verify the information upon which a determination of the amount of the duties paid or payable was made.

 12. In accordance with subsection 43(1) of the Act, the Minister may, for any purpose related to the administration or enforcement of the Act, require from any person the production of any record, book, letter, account, invoice, statement (financial or otherwise), or other document at a place, and within the time specified therein.